scc-digitalhub/AAC/README.md

 To enable the authorization module, add the corresponding profile to the profile list (comma-separated)

+Once started, the AAC tool UI is available at ``http://localhost:8080/aac``.

 ### 3.1.
 Execution under API Manager integration